-The .38 Special was sufficiently powerful.
+Her .38 Special revolver was more than sufficiently powerful.
 In spite of the somewhat mangled translation, it appears that Hari Nam Kaur Khalsa will not be charged.

 A revolver under the pillow is a technique with a long tradition.
 You sometimes hear stories about gun owners accidentally shooting themselves because of the practice.
 While certainly not ideal, Ms. Khalsa made it work for her.